SubhamReddddy/SubhamReddddy/README.md

 ## 🚀 About Me

 🔹 **MERN Stack Developer** | Passionate about full-stack development & building user-friendly applications.
-🔹 Currently pursuing **Master of Computer Application** at *Gandhi Institute for Technology, Bhubaneswar*.
+🔹 I completed my **Master of Computer Application** at *Gandhi Institute for Technology, Bhubaneswar, in 2024*.
 🔹 I love **problem-solving**, working with **React, Node.js, MongoDB**, and exploring new technologies.

 📫 **Reach me at:**